Itinerary

 Day 4: Historic Villages of Central Tasmania driving to Hobart – Oatlands, Richmond and Ross

-Discover the delights of central Tasmania with a visit to a private garden near Launceston.
-Continue on to admire the cottage gardens in the historic towns of Oatlands and Richmond.
-Arriving in the town of Ross, we pause to view its convict-built bridge, as well as the township’s cottage gardens, before making our way to Hobart.
+Discover the delights of central Tasmania as we drive to Hobart.
+Enjoy a visit to the former house and garden of artist John Glover, before admiring the cottage gardens of the historic towns of Oatlands and Richmond.
+Arriving in the town of Ross, we pause to view its convict-built bridge and take in its cottage gardens, before making our way to Hobart.

-Day 6: Private Garden Tour and Russell Falls
+Day 6: Corinda House Private Garden, Russell Falls and Epsom House

 Day 7: Salamanca Market and MONA or Barilla Bay Oyster Farm